m-mayank/marionette-webpack/README.md

 # marionette-webpack

-### A project seed demonstrating setup of a backbone marionette application with webpack.
+### A sample project demonstrating setup of a backbone marionette application with webpack.